Conversational Leadership

 Our Conversational Leadership workshop is tailored to address precisely the challenges you face in your daily leadership role.

 We understand that there can be a gap between theory and practice.
-That’s why we’ve designed our workshop to focus on specific skills and behaviors that will make a difference in your leadership style.
+That is why we have designed our workshop to focus on specific skills and behaviours that will make a difference in your leadership style.
 Our approach is flexible, hands-on, and concrete.

 The Development Conversation